Oaklawn Farm Zoo

-The Oaklawn Farm Zoo is a zoo located in Millville, Nova Scotia, Canada, just south of the village of Aylesford.
-It was opened in 1984, and is family-owned and operated by Ron and Gail Rogerson.
-The zoo boasts the largest display of Big Cats and Primates in Eastern Canada.
-The 50 acre zoo is in a rural setting in Nova Scotia's Annapolis Valley, and includes a wide diversity of mammals, birds and reptiles.
+The Oaklawn Farm Zoo was a zoo located in Millville, Nova Scotia, Canada, just south of the village of Aylesford.
+Before closing, it was Nova Scotia's largest zoo.
+The zoo opened in 1984, and was family-owned and operated by Ron and Gail Rogerson.
+The zoo boasted the largest display of Big Cats and Primates in Eastern Canada.
+The 50 acre zoo was in a rural setting in Nova Scotia's Annapolis Valley.

-As Nova Scotia's largest zoo, Oaklawn has a large variety of endangered and threatened species of exotic, native and domestic breeds of animals.
-Children can feed corn to some of the animals (notably the deer and goats) and the zoo has a restaurant and gift shop.
-Feeding time for the big cats and bears is a popular zoo attraction.
-Owner Gail Rogerson enters the cages of these animals and will hand feed them meat that is collected from local farms and surrounding areas.
+The zoo included a large variety of mammals, birds and reptiles, encompassing endangered and threatened species of exotic and native species, as well as domestic breeds of animals.
+Children could feed corn to some of the hoofstock, and the feeding of the big cats and bears was a popular attraction.
+Owner Gail Rogerson would enter the cages of these animals and would hand feed them meat that was collected from local farms and surrounding areas.

-The zoo is open Easter weekend through November, and closed to the public during the winter.
+The zoo had a restaurant and gift shop.

+The zoo announced in December 2023 that it would not reopen in 2024, after 40 seasons.

 Origin

 Ron and Gail Rogerson started a farm in the 1970s with conventional animals and some exotic animals.
-Schools went on field trips to the farm to learn about the animals by 1975.
+By 1975, schools would go on field trips to the farm to learn about the animals.
 A program known as “Learning to Live” started in 1980 which allowed children to get experience with how to take care of animals.
-In 1984 the farm decided to open as a zoo and incorporated many new animals into the facility.
+In 1984, the farm decided to open as a zoo and incorporated many new animals into the facility.

 Animals

 An African lion named Rutledge was born at the zoo in 1991 and hand raised.
 At 4 years, he set the world record for world's heaviest lion in captivity at 807 lb.
-He was euthanized in February 2009 just short of his 18th birthday, and buried at the zoo.
+He was euthanized in February 2009, just short of his 18th birthday, and buried at the zoo.
 Another male African lion, Obi, was diagnosed with kidney failure in October 2017 and was euthanized on 6 August 2019.